leverh/react-bookhub-app/README.md

 ```

 ### There are several other components in this app...
 The application is architected around the React framework, leveraging the power of reusable components to build a coherent, maintainable, and scalable codebase.
-Components such as **SignInForm**, **SignUpForm**, **Comment**, and **CommentCreateForm**, etc.,  are modular building blocks of the application that encapsulate specific functionalities.
+Components such as **SignInForm**, **SignUpForm**, **Comment**, and **CommentCreateForm**, **ScrollToTopButton**, etc.,  are modular building blocks of the application that encapsulate specific functionalities.
 These components are reused across different parts of the application, ensuring consistency and reducing redundancy.
 Each component maintains its own state and lifecycle while possibly receiving data via props, allowing for data flow and clear separation of concerns.
 By structuring the application in this way, it’s easier to manage, develop, and debug, making the codebase more maintainable and scalable as the application evolves.

 ## UX Design Process for BookHub